krateoplatformops-blueprints/portal-blueprint-page/README.md

-# Templates Blueprint: Add Composition to Template Page
+# Template Blueprint: Add Composition to Template Page

 This repository contains a **Blueprint** designed for use with [Krateo PlatformOps](https://krateo.io), specifically targeting the **Composable Portal** feature.